marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 > - **Medium understanding**: Know how to check whether a number is prime.
 > - **Advanced understanding**: Explain why every number greater than 1 has a unique prime factorization, and why there are an infinite number of primes.
 > - **Very advanced understanding**: Explain why there are no integer solutions to the equation `a^n + b^n = c^n` when `n >= 2` ([Fermat's Last Theorem](https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem)).
-> - **Not yet understood**: Explain why there are (or aren't) infinitely many [twin primes](https://en.wikipedia.org/wiki/Twin_prime#Twin_prime_conjecture), or why every even number can(’t) be [expressed as the sum of two primes](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture), or why there are(n’t) [odd perfect numbers](https://en.wikipedia.org/wiki/Perfect_number#Odd_perfect_numbers), or why (not) every positive integer yields 1 after sufficient applications of the [Collatz rule](https://en.wikipedia.org/wiki/Collatz_conjecture).
+> - **Not yet understood**: Explain why there are (or aren't) infinitely many [twin primes](https://en.wikipedia.org/wiki/Twin_prime#Twin_prime_conjecture), or why every even number can('t) be [expressed as the sum of two primes](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture), or why there are(n't) [odd perfect numbers](https://en.wikipedia.org/wiki/Perfect_number#Odd_perfect_numbers), or why (not) every positive integer yields 1 after sufficient applications of the [Collatz rule](https://en.wikipedia.org/wiki/Collatz_conjecture).

-Who would’ve guessed there could be so much mystery surrounding the interaction of addition and multiplication?
+Who would've guessed there could be so much mystery surrounding the interaction of addition and multiplication?
 Just to illustrate the point, consider the fact that Fermat's Last Theorem was asserted in 1637, but wasn't proven until _358 years later_ by Andrew Wiles in 1994.
 Some of the mathematical results Wiles used to construct his proof weren't even discovered until the 1980s (speaking of the "speed of thought").

 With that in mind, it feels very possible that we've already proposed conjectures that won't be proven for a _thousand_ years.
 But what about the extreme?
 Are there "simple seeming" facts about numbers that we'll never be able to determine?